094459/newsletter-oss-projects/README.md

 [a2a-advisory-trading](https://aws-oss.beachgeek.co.uk/4gv) is a comprehensive demo of a serverless multi-agent trading advisory system built on AWS, leveraging Google's Agent2Agent Protocol using a2a SDK, Strands Agent, and built-in MCP tools from Strands SDK to deliver personalized investment analysis, risk assessment, and secure trade execution.
 This project serves as a reference implementation demonstrating how to design and deploy multi-agent systems using Google's Agent2Agent Protocol on AWS through a serverless architecture, powered by Strands Agent and Amazon Bedrock.
 It showcases patterns for building agent networks while leveraging cloud-native services. (#212)

+**agentcore-multi-framework-examples**

+[agentcore-multi-framework-examples](https://aws-oss.beachgeek.co.uk/4j6) - yet more goodness from **Danillo Poccia** that contains sample implementations of AI agents using different frameworks (Strands, CrewAI, Pydantic AI, LlamaIndex, LangGraph, and MemoryMCP), all integrated with Amazon Bedrock AgentCore for production deployment and centralised memory management.
+Essential viewing. (#214)

 **ai-driven-sql-generation**